Student Handbook - Conduct Code

 - At the Judicial Hearing Board, Student Conduct Board, or the Fraternity and Sorority Conduct Board Hearing, the chairperson will present the charges and call upon the person bringing the charges to offer information.
 The accused is responsible for presenting his or her own case and may make a written or verbal statement.
 The accused, the chairperson, and complainant have the right to present witnesses from the campus community.
 The accused, the complainant, and any witnesses will be subject to questions from the Student Conduct Board or Fraternity and Sorority Conduct Board.
 The accused may question witnesses and the complainant in order to clarify statements during the hearing.
 The complainant may question witnesses (see definition of “witness”) and the accused in order to clarify statements during the hearing.

 - Findings of fact and disposition of the charge(s) will be determined by a majority of members present at a hearing of the Judicial Hearing Board the Student Conduct Board or the Fraternity and Sorority Conduct Board.
-A brief summary of the findings will be submitted by the panel chairperson to the Dean of Students, who shall not be bound by the recommendations) in determining sanctions.
+A brief summary of the findings will be submitted by the panel chairperson to the Dean of Students or designee, who shall not be bound by the recommendations) in determining sanctions.

 Standard of Proof

 In order to determine that the student has violated the Student Conduct Code, a majority of the Judicial Hearing Board, Student Conduct Board or Fraternity and Sorority Conduct Board members present at hearing must conclude that by a preponderance of the evidence a violation has occurred.
 A “preponderance of evidence” means a finding that it is more likely than not that a violation occurred.
 The Chairperson of the Student Conduct Board does not vote unless it is necessary to break a tie vote.